isaacbegit/Image-Slider-With-Animation/README.md

 # Image Slider With Animation
+Create Easy image slider with some animation.
+Effects:Center, Roll,Slide,Blend.
-Create Easy image slider with some animation Effects:Center, Roll,Slide,Blend using C# with some of codes ,it's easy and simple
+using C# with some of codes ,it's easy and simple.
 See detials on youtube: https://www.youtube.com/watch?v=6s-2psszU3Y